 From here to the Lion’s Head, the distance is 300 meters in the southwest direction, but unfortunately, the paths that reach the Lion’s Head are not allowed for passing.
 The red markings on the trees have been laid by amateur mountaineers but not by the staff of the Regional Inspectorate of Environment and Water – Bourgas – the white-blue signing is missing.
 The transition is accompanied by many difficulties – going through very tall shrubs and climbing megalithic blocks.
 Although many researchers and photographers reached Lion’s Head over the years (there are many pictures on the Internet), according to the order of Ropotamo Reserve, this is a violation that is subject to monetary sanctions!

 When you come back to the asphalt road, we recommend using some of the following paths in the Reserve and its surrounding.

 - A way to the –Ancient Thracian sanctuary Beglik Tash, which is also the closest place.
 It is a starting point for hiking trails to other historical sites and scenic landscapes – Bay “St. Paraskeva”, Cape “Maslen nos”.

 - A hiking trail to the mouth of the Ropotamo River

 For the other paths and landmarks in Ropotamo Reserve – look at the attached here map.

-If you are planning a longer stay in the area, it is a good idea to choose Primorsko as a city for staying.
-It has many hotels and lodgings, and can offer many entertainments to diversify your holliday at the sea.
+If you are planning a more extended stay in the area, it is a good idea to choose Primorsko as a city for staying.
+It has many hotels and lodgings and can offer many entertainments to diversify your holiday at Bulgarian Black Sea Coast.